|

 Burl: Wood from an abnormal or diseased portion of a tree root or trunk (often caused by injury to the bark).
 Burl wood is highly prized for furniture design because the grain exhibits spectacular mottled or speckled patterns that are used to create the beautiful veneers found in formal and provincial furniture.
 Although rare, burls are most often found in walnut and elm. (see five examples)

 Cabriole: Sinuous, double-curved form used in legs (and feet).
 The upper portion curving outward and the lower portion curving inward in a gentle S shape.
-The cabriole leg is especially characteristic of the Louis XV style. (see thirty examples)
+The cabriole leg is especially characteristic of the Louis XV style. (see twenty-six examples)

 Canapé: A sofa. (see ten examples)